The FLETA Procedures and Standards 2020 Edition states:

-- Have all basic training program(s) and basic instructor training program(s) FLETA accredited (or use a FLETA accredited instructor training program).
+- Have all basic training program(s) and a basic instructor training program(s) accredited through FLETA (or use a FLETA accredited instructor training program).

-- Academy policies, procedures, and/or directives must address each applicable FLETA standard.
-Academy accreditation is a commitment that all policies, procedures, and/or directives are applied uniformly across all training programs under its authority; this includes training programs that have not been formally assessed through the FLETA process.
+- Have documented academy directives, policies, and/or procedures to address each applicable FLETA standard.
+Academy accreditation is a commitment that all directives, policies, and/or procedures are applied uniformly across all training programs under its authority; this includes training programs that have not been formally assessed through the FLETA process.

-- Supporting evidence must exist to indicate the academy is in compliance with each applicable academy standard.
-The goal is to show compliance with the FLETA standards throughout the academy.
-The number of training programs used for supporting evidence will be based on the number of training programs within the academy.
+- Provide supporting evidence to indicate the academy meets each applicable academy standard.
+The goal is to demonstrate that all training programs under the academy meet the FLETA standards.
+The number of training programs used for supporting evidence will be based upon the number of training programs within the academy.

-When an academy does not have additional programs, evidence may be used from the basic training and basic instructor training programs to demonstrate compliance.
-The applicant must ensure this exception is noted in the application for academy accreditation and the self-assessment memorandum.
+When an academy does not have additional training programs beyond its basic training and/or basic instructor training program(s), the academy must receive approval from the FLETA OA Executive Director to use evidence from the basic training and basic instructor training programs.
+The applicant must ensure this approval is noted in the application for academy accreditation and the SAM.

-Assessors are trained that the agency will determine what evidence to use to support each standard.
-The evidence will be a sampling of the academy’s programs that the agency designates for Academy accreditation.
-It does not mean the agency must have evidence in each file for each program used to demonstrate compliance.
+Assessors are trained that the academy will determine what evidence to use to support each standard.
+The evidence will be a sampling of the academy’s programs that the academy designates.
+It does not mean the academy must have evidence in each file for each program used to meet the standards.

-Assessors should not require or expect the agency to provide evidence for each of the designated programs in each file.
-This does not mean that an assessor may not ask for additional evidence from the designated programs, if it is necessary to demonstrate compliance with the standard.
-As with all assessments, the purpose of supporting evidence is to demonstrate that the agency is following its own processes.
+Assessors should not require or expect the academy to provide evidence for each of the designated programs in each file.
+This does not mean that an assessor may not ask for additional evidence from the designated programs, if it is necessary to make a determination if the academy met the standard.
+As with all assessments, the purpose of supporting evidence is to demonstrate that the training organization is following its own processes.